-Health care for all

-Even though the Affordable Care Act has substantially lowered the number of uninsured Americans, at least 35 million remain without health coverage.
+Health care for all Even though the Affordable Care Act has substantially lowered the number of uninsured Americans, at least 30 million people remain without health coverage.
 A progressive state or local government will do everything possible to assist and encourage people to take advantage of the ACA.
 Obviously, the first problem is the nearly two dozen states that have refused the ACA's Medicaid expansion and thereby denied free health coverage to about 5 million people.
 But every jurisdiction can publicize ACA open enrollment, hold enrollment events, make information available through schools, libraries, and other government agencies, make sure that "navigators" and assisters are easily accessible to all, involve traditional insurance agents, and correct the misstatements that are keeping some from even considering enrollment.
-In addition, states and cities can expand their own programs to address chronic disease prevention and management, make available oral health services, and support community health centers.
-"Healthy San Francisco" is a program that covers residents whether or not they are eligible for the ACA, e.g., it covers unauthorized immigrants.
+In addition, states and cities can expand their own programs to address chronic disease prevention and management, make oral health services more widely available, and support community health centers.
+"Healthy San Francisco" is a program that covers residents whether or not they are eligible for the ACA, such as providing coverage for unauthorized immigrants.
+Encouraging healthy behavior Preventable behaviors such as tobacco use, poor diet and physical inactivity, and alcohol or other drug use are the underlying cause of half of deaths in the United States, according to a recent study.
+A progressive government encourages healthy behaviors while leaving ultimate decisions to the individual.
+The biggest preventable killer remains tobacco, which claims more than 480,000 victims every year.
+Jurisdictions can discourage smoking by raising the tobacco tax, implementing workplace smoking and e-cigarette bans, and offering smoking cessation programs.
+States, localities and school boards can improve nutrition and physical fitness programs available in schools and also increase opportunities for athletics, walking and biking in communities.
+States and localities can raise alcohol taxes, crack down on sales to minors, and rethink whether their drug laws and enforcement systems are an efficient way to discourage the use of dangerous drugs.
+Helping people make their own health care choices Too often, people who are sick or dying are not given choices that should be theirs to make.
+If a doctor thinks that a patient with glaucoma, multiple sclerosis, nausea from chemotherapy or chronic pain would benefit from medical marijuana, the patient should have that choice.
+If patients would benefit from palliative care, they should be told.
+And if a terminally ill person wants to have some control over the time of his or her own death, that should be their decision, not the government's.